 The Era of the Church

 Jesus began the church of the redeemed.
 We read about it as he tasks his lead disciple, Peter.
 And Peter leads the Jewish community.

 And Peter, a timid man before the death of Jesus, gained much strength and wisdom when he saw the risen Jesus.

 As a matter of fact, the 11 disciples following Jesus all became more bold.
 History reveals that all but one of them were put to death external link as they became missionaries and defended the resurrection.

 The one who was not put to death, John, son of Zebedee, die of old age while in exile on the island of Patmos.

 He rose from the grave.
 Jesus made appearances to the disciples and others in a 40 day period.
 At some point during this time, Jesus anointed his followers with the gift of the holy spirit.

 It was at this point that Peter began to preach and to build the church in Jerusalem.

-The apostle Paul, a former Pharisee and Jesus hater – who actually attended the cloaks of those who stoned the (who knows if he was actually riding one) by Jesus.– was literally/figuratively
+The apostle Paul, a former Pharisee and Jesus hater – who actually attended the cloaks of those who stoned the Jesus follower named Stephen – was literally/figuratively knocked off his high horse (who knows if he was actually riding one) by Jesus.

 Saul became Paul and used his zeal to spread the good news of Jesus to the non-Jewish world.